mauriziopinto/SDCND-Vehicle-detection/README.md

 		return features
 ```

-The `get_hog_features` function relies on the cv2.HOGDescriptor functionality: all the images in the folders datasets/vehicles and datasets/non-vehicles have been processed with the `get_hog_features` method in order to train a linear SVM classifier (LinearSVC)
+The `get_hog_features` function relies on the cv2.HOGDescriptor functionality: all the images in the folders datasets/vehicles and datasets/non-vehicles have been processed with the `get_hog_features` method in order to train a Multi-layer Perceptron classifier (MLPClassifier)

 Here is an example of one of each of the `vehicle`(8792 samples) and `non-vehicle` (8968 samples) classes: